Cards and data

 /

-Card issuance is performed through the Card API after the required program records have been created.
+Card issuance is performed through the Card API after the required setup records have been created.

-The exact issuance flow depends on the program model, but card creation always sits on top of an existing owner record and account structure.
+The exact issuance flow depends on the agreed record structure, but card creation always sits on top of the required account and setup records.

 Card creation prerequisites

-Before a card can be created, the required owner and account records must already exist in FINCI.
+Before a card can be created, the required account and cardholder records must already exist in FINCI, together with any supporting setup records needed for that flow.

 Card creation request